richardsonmarkj/Lowrider3/README.md

 * PETG and PLA do not stick to each other.
 I found this out with the top piece of [as-printed/kobalt-router-mount.3mf](./as-printed/kobalt-router-mount.3mf) as I only have transparent filament in PETG.
 Hmmm...support material

+* IMPORTANT - while I did not see this noted anywhere the singular YZ plate model provided needs to be mirrored for a second copy.
+I have updated the [as-printed](./as-printed/YZ%20Plate%20v1.3mf) model to have two build plates with mirrored parts.

 ## My build measurements

 Work Area: 48" x 24" (1220mm x 610mm)